 1. Do ants sleep?

-No. Although ants do not sleep but take power naps.
+No, although ants do not sleep but take power naps.
 An average worker takes approximately 250 naps daily, each lasting slightly more than a minute.

 2. Do ants have teeth?

-Yes.
-Ants typically have two mandibular teeth attached to the outside of their mouth.
+Yes, ants typically have two mandibular teeth attached to the outside of their mouth.
 These teeth are used by ants for self-defense, carrying objects, or even grooming themselves.

 3. Do ants pee?

-No. Ants, as many other tiny insects, don’t pee.
+No, ants, like many other tiny insects, don’t pee.
 Instead, they excrete all the liquid in the form of uric acid.

 4. Do ants need sunlight?

 Most ant species do not require sunlight, and their caves are sometimes in complete darkness.
-They may, however, use sunlight as photoreceptorsiXSpecialized sensory cells present in the eye that receive light and convert it into electrical signals, crucial for vision. to detect food.
+They may, however, use sunlight as photoreceptorsiSpecialized sensory cells present in the eye that receive light and convert it into electrical signals, crucial for vision. to detect food.

 5. How fast can ants fly?